qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectormiscellaneous.rst

   Default: *0*

 ``Input layer`` [vector: any]
-  Any OGR-supported vector layer loaded into the QGIS map canvas.
+  OGR-supported vector layer to export to the database.

-``Encoding`` [string]
+``Shape encoding`` [string]
   Optional

   Sets the encoding to apply to the data.

 ``Output geometry type`` [enumeration]
   Defines the output geometry type.
-By default this is Polygon.

   Options: